bungle/web.php/README.markdown

 </html>
 ```

-If you want to pass all view variables to partial, you can do it like this:
+If you want to pass all view variables to a partial, you can do it like this:

 *view.php:*